PirxDevs/lds/README.md

 VPSs and VMs.
 All you need to do is to boot some rescue system on your VPS/VM, clone/upload LDS there, edit `lds.conf` and run `lds` script.

-Currently following systems are supported and avaiable:
+Currently following systems are supported and available:

 * [Debian GNU/Linux](https://www.debian.org/) 10 Buster (with SysVinit or systemd)
 * [Debian GNU/Linux](https://www.debian.org/) 11 Bullseye (with SysVinit or systemd)